Lynne McTaggart: Career

 or permission in The Fitzgeralds and the Kennedys: An American Saga (1987), by historian Doris Kearns Goodwin.
 Goodwin eventually resolved the matter with a public apology to McTaggart and a "substantial" monetary settlement.

 Criticism

-McTaggart has been described as anti-vaccinationist.
-Beliefs of this nature have been published in What Doctors Don't Tell You and in other publications.
-This has drawn significant criticism of her work and has created controversy, with her ideas being described by some as pseudoscience.

-What Doctors Don't Tell You has been cited for factual errors in its attacks on medicine, such as confusing the antiviral drug Tamiflu for a vaccine and attributing deaths to a nonexistent avian influenza vaccine.
-Ben Goldacre has described McTaggart as "viciously, viciously anti-vaccine" and notes that "In a radical move, even for the vaccine fear-mongering community, this time she has people dying from a vaccine that doesn’t actually exist".
+Ben Goldacre has criticized McTaggart for speaking out against the drug Tamiflu, claiming that her concerns about the drug were completely unfounded.
+While Goldacre is correct that research has shown that Tamiflu can have positive affects on reducing mortality in patients with influenza H1N1, he is not correct in saying that McTaggarts statements are completely unfounded.
+Medical research does also support McTaggarts statements that there can be harmful effects.

 The Field has been characterized by Mark Henderson of The Times as pseudoscience, focusing on her personal understanding of quantum physics as a misconception.